mcc0612mcc0612/MyWebisite/content/_index.md

 Hi,Welcome to my website!
 I'm Mao Chencheng, a senior student from [**University of Science and Technology of China(USTC)**](https://en.ustc.edu.cn)

-I'm now busy with applying my postgraduate program in U.S./Canada/HK/Singapore.
+I'm now busy with applying for my postgraduate program in U.S./Canada/HK/Singapore.

 ## Research Interest